edumo/HitBallDetector/README.md

 ### DWT

 Dwt is nice to detect gestures, if only one ball is on scene this method will work smoothly with blobs positions.
-De shadow and the ball draws a nice pattern of each blob.
+Shadow and  ball draws a nice pattern of each blob.
 Detecting hits using the identification from opencv could be a nice solution but you need as many wekinator instances as the maximun of the balls that could be detected, and group the blobs by ball ( ball and shadow)

 ### HOG DLIB

 From Dlib docs "This is a technique for detecting semi-rigid objects".
-The light distribution changes the features of object detected ...
+The light distribution and the movement changes the features of object detected ...

 - Example used to train